-Every treatment can cause side effects or changes to your child’s body and how he or she feels.
+Every treatment can cause side effects or changes to your child’s body and how they feel.
 For many reasons, people do not experience the same side effects even when given the same treatment for the same type of tumor.
 This can make it hard to predict how your child will feel during treatment.

 As your family prepares to start cancer treatment, it is normal to fear treatment-related side effects.
 It may help to know that your child’s health care team will work to prevent and relieve side effects.
 This part of cancer treatment is called “palliative care” or “supportive care.”
 It is an important part of your child’s treatment plan, regardless of their age or the stage of disease.

 Coping with physical side effects

 Common physical side effects from each treatment option for PPB are described within the Types of Treatment section.
 Learn more about side effects of cancer and its treatment, along with ways to prevent or control them.
 Changes to your child’s physical health depend on several factors, including the tumor’s stage, the length and dose of treatment, and your child’s general health.